alphagov/notifications-python-client/DOCUMENTATION.md

 The links are unique and unguessable.
 GOV.UK Notify cannot access or decrypt your file.

 Your file will be available to download for a default period of 78 weeks (18 months).
 From 29 March 2023 we will reduce this to 26 weeks (6 months) for all new files.
-Files sent before 29 March are not affected.
+Files sent before 29 March will not be affected.

 To help protect your files you can also: